opencompl/llvm-riscv-backend-evaluation/README.md

 `table.py` parses those results into LaTeX and PNG tables of #instructions and #cycles per iteration, saved into `data/`, and optionally uploads them to Zulip.

+To add a new real benchmark it is sufficient to add the path of the `.c` file to the `BENCHMARKS` list in `generate.py`.

 ## `utils/` module

 Shared library backing both pipelines, installed as an editable path dependency: